towhee-io/towhee-docs/docs/developer-guides/framework/hub-integration-and-caching.md

 ## Caching

 Caching was a complicated issue to solve with Towhee due to the fact that pipelines and operators might be stored in many different locations.
-Someone might want to deploy a locally saved pipeline that uses a hub based operator and two operators that are stored locally in seperate locations.
+Someone might want to deploy a locally saved pipeline that uses a hub based operator and two operators that are stored locally in separate locations.
 We solved this problem using a FileManager paired with a FileManagerConfig.

 **FileManagerConfig**